Learn to find complex eigenvalues and eigenvectors of a matrix.

 The matrix in the second example has second column which is rotated counterclockwise from the positive -axis by an angle of This rotation angle is not equal to The problem is that arctan always outputs values between and it does not account for points in the second or third quadrants.
 This is why we drew a triangle and used its (positive) edge lengths to compute the angle

 Alternatively, we could have observed that lies in the second quadrant, so that the angle in question is

 When finding the rotation angle of a vector do not blindly compute since this will give the wrong answer when is in the second or third quadrant.
 Instead, draw a picture.

-Let be a matrix with a complex, non-real eigenvalue Then also has the eigenvalue In particular, has distinct eigenvalues, so it is diagonalizable over the complex numbers.
-However, the following construction is generally more useful, as all matrices involved have real entries.
+Let be a matrix with a complex, non-real eigenvalue Then also has the eigenvalue In particular, has distinct eigenvalues, so it is diagonalizable using the complex numbers.
+We often like to think of our matrices as describing transformations of (as opposed to ).
+Because of this, the following construction is useful.
+It gives something like a diagonalization, except that all matrices involved have real entries.

 Let be a real matrix with a complex (non-real) eigenvalue and let be an eigenvector.
 Then for

 In particular, is similar to a rotation-scaling matrix that scales by a factor of

 First we need to show that and are linearly independent, since otherwise is not invertible.
 If not, then there exist real numbers not both equal to zero, such that Then